-On October 15, 2020, the Company announced the commencement of a 15,000 meter reverse circulation drilling program, results of which are included in the Company Highlights section of this MD&A.
+On October 15, 2020, the Company announced the commencement of a 15,000 meter reverse circulation drilling program.

 Cherokee, Nevada, United States

 In July 2018 Silver One announced that it has expanded its portfolio of high-quality silver projects with the staking of 636 lode claims (approximately 13,000 acres or 5,200 hectares) covering a 12-kilometre long by 4-kilometre wide, structurally controlled, silver-copper-gold system in Lincoln County, Nevada.
 The property, known as Cherokee, hosts a series of epithermal-style veins, along with several large areas of strong silicification and associated jasperoids.
 Similar epithermal systems to those at Cherokee are known to host numerous gold and silver mines throughout Nevada.
 A total of 125 samples were collected across the property in Q2 2018, with individual values as high as 1,162 ppm silver, 2.9% copper and over 2 ppm gold being returned from select surface dump, rock grab and rock chip samples taken along the exposed areas of these vein systems.
 Additional sampling at Cherokee returned select sample results as high as 954 g/t silver and 4.8% copper.